yueyinqiu/stackoverflow73414054/README.md

 ![image](https://user-images.githubusercontent.com/18749772/187069068-55e0a147-d96b-42ac-8bac-ec91b3a9bd24.png)

-Expected (built from the xamarin project `AndroidApp1`, with a vector drawable as the icon resource):
+Expected (built from `AndroidApp1`, a xamarin project, with a vector drawable as the icon resource):

 ![image](https://user-images.githubusercontent.com/18749772/187069054-409e6b92-742a-44ba-8bf3-1f4a947732b7.png)